cloudmesh-community/book/chapters/case/case.md

 * <https://www.youtube.com/watch?v=WQd5db9lsQk>

 Although OpenSCAD requires programming, it seems to be easier than creating the design with a GUI based CAD program.

-For this reason we will be using SCAD but mention other CAD software next, that we however will not use for our case design.
+For this reason we will be using SCAD.

-The IU Maker Lab standard Software is Fusion 360 which is available from
+Other CAD software may be accessible to you also.
+However will not use for our case design.
+This includes the IU Maker Lab standard Software is Fusion 360 which is available from

 * <https://www.autodesk.com/products/fusion-360/overview>

-However it does require a license and alternative that can be used for free.
+As it does require a license it may not be accessible to many students.
+However you can use alternative that can be used for free.
 This includes FreeCAD

 * FreeCAD Software <https://www.freecadweb.org/>